hangar18rip/azdo-pipeline-library/README.md

 # azdo-pipeline-library
-Set of Azure DevOps pipelines
+This repo contains a set of Azure DevOps pipelines templates I use in other projects